Reference Guide

 AI Agent Governance: A Field Guide to Control, Proof, and Safe Adoption

-The governance problem becomes real the moment an agent can change something real.
-From that point, the question is no longer whether the prompt was clear.
-It is whether the organization can approve, bound, observe, and reconstruct the work after it touched code, tools, CI, or infrastructure.
+The governance problem becomes real when a team moves from "people are trying AI tools" to "agents and workflows can touch repos, CI/CD, MCP tools, credentials, and release paths."
+From that point, the useful question is whether the organization can approve, bound, observe, and reconstruct the work after it changes state.

 What this is